gscrow/dressipi-com/_posts/2022-07-28-five-things-retail-personalization.markdown

 title: Five Things You Should Know About Personalization
 date: 2022-07-28 11:04:00 Z
 categories:
-- Personalization
+- personalization
 tags:
-- Personalization
+- personalization
-- Technology
+- technology
-- Customer Experience
+- customer experience
-- Fashion Trends
+- fashion trends
-- Business Insights
+- business insights
 image: "/uploads/five-things-blog-banner1.jpg"
 author: Donna North
 description: Personalization in retail is a powerful tool for selling and communicating